saqueib/roles-permissions-laravel/README.md

 # Roles Permissions Laravel (RPL)
-A stater kit with Roles and Permissions implementation on Laravel 5.4
+A stater kit with Roles and Permissions implementation on Laravel 5.7

 ### Install
 1. To use it just clone the repo and composer install.
+2. `cp .env.example .env`
-2. Set the database connection
+3. Update the database credentials in `.env`
+4. run `php artisan key:generate`
-3. To test the app run `php artisan db:seed`, our [interactive seeder](http://www.qcode.in/advance-interactive-database-seeding-in-laravel/) will take care of everything.
+5. To test the app run `php artisan db:seed`, our [interactive seeder](http://www.qcode.in/advance-interactive-database-seeding-in-laravel/) will take care of everything.

 ### Add a new Resource
 1. Create desired resource by running